pampatzoglou/articles/StatefulWorkloads.md

 Memory Requests & Limits:

 Memory requests should be equal to the expected working set size of the database.
-Memory limits should be set cautiously—if the database exceeds the limit, it may be OOM-killed, causing downtime.
+Memory limits should be set cautiously. if the database exceeds the limit, it may be OOM-killed, causing downtime.

 ## 2. QoS Class for Database Pods
 Kubernetes assigns QoS classes based on resource settings:

-Guaranteed: Assigns the highest priority and prevents eviction due to resource pressure.
+* Guaranteed: Assigns the highest priority and prevents eviction due to resource pressure.
 Requires CPU and memory requests to match limits.
-Burstable: Allows flexibility but risks eviction under high cluster load.
+* Burstable: Allows flexibility but risks eviction under high cluster load.
 Suitable for less critical workloads.
-BestEffort: Most vulnerable to eviction.
+* BestEffort: Most vulnerable to eviction.
 Not recommended for databases.

 Recommendation: Set both requests and limits to the same value to ensure a Guaranteed QoS class, reducing the chances of eviction.

 ## 3. Pod Priority and Preemption